FAQs

-⊹ Do you make all the jewelry yourself?
+⊹ Do you make all your jewelry yourself?

 Yes!
-I fabricate every piece of jewelry on this website by hand in my Williamsburg studio.
+I fabricate every piece of jewelry by hand in my Williamsburg studio.
 Many pieces also incorporate stones I cut and polished myself.
-Occasionally I use components from Rio - like delicate chain - but generally speaking I construct all elements from plain old wire and sheet.
+Occasionally I use components from Rio Grande - like delicate chain - but generally speaking I construct all elements "from scratch" using plain old wire and sheet.

 ⊹ Are you self-taught?

 Yes and no!
-I've taken a lot of metalsmithing classes over the years at Pratt in Seattle and at VisArts in Richmond, but I've also figured out how to do some things on my own, either by trial and error or with a little help from some amazing YouTube jewelers and a few good ol' fashioned books on the subject.
+I've taken all kinds of metalsmithing classes over the years at Pratt in Seattle and at VisArts in Richmond, but I've also figured out how to do some things on my own, either by trial and error or with a little help from some amazing YouTube jewelers and a few good ol' fashioned books on the subject.

 ⊹ Can I make a custom order?